Warrant card: United Kingdom

 In the United Kingdom, a warrant card is evidence of a constable's sworn attestation.
 The power of a constable is in the person and not the warrant card (with the exception of a few services not sworn in by the Police Act 1996 or the Police (Scotland) Act 1967).
 A constable still holds the power to make an arrest off-duty and without a warrant card.
-However, force policy usually dictates police officers in plain clothes are required to identify themselves and produce their warrant card when they are performing their police duties and exercising their police powers, so long as it is practical to do so (for example, not necessarily if the person they are arresting is being violent).
+However, force policy usually dictates that police constables in plain clothes are required to identify themselves and produce their warrant card when they are performing their police duties and exercising their police powers, so long as it is practical to do so (for example, not necessarily if the person they are arresting is being violent).
 Generally, police officers are required to produce their warrant card when requested, even in uniform, but only if it is practical.
 All types of police are issued warrant cards, as it is proof of attestation.
-As such, even national special police forces are given warrant cards - such as the British Transport Police, Civil Nuclear Constabulary, or Royal Military Police.
+National special police forces are given warrant cards – including the British Transport Police, Civil Nuclear Constabulary, Royal Military Police and Ministry of Defence Police.

 National Crime Agency

 The National Crime Agency ensure that all of their investigators are triple-warranted as police officers, customs officers, and immigration officers.
-Due to the nature of their work regarding national organised crime, it is essential that they are able to exercise any powers that are beyond that of a regular police officer.
+Due to the nature of their work regarding national organised crime, it is essential that they are able to exercise certain powers that are beyond that of a regular police officer.
 For example: being given the powers of customs officers allows them to search or examine any goods imported into the United Kingdom, and place said items into special customs control if need be, under the Finance Act 1994.

-Special Constabulary
+Special constabulary

 Special constables are sworn officers as a Crown servant and have the same powers and authority as regular officers.
-As such, they also carry a warrant card, with the only difference being their rank displayed as "Special Constable" instead of simply "Constable".
+Hence they also carry a warrant card, with the only difference being rank, displayed as "Special Constable" instead of "Constable".
 Special constables are also able to exercise the powers of the warrant card off duty.